 The City of Helena established the Railroad Tax Increment Financing (TIF) District in 2016, which roughly extends from North Last Chance Gulch east to Interstate I-15 and includes land for several blocks on either side of the railroad.
 The URD/TIF District's goals are to revitalize the area by improving economic vitality, creating jobs, and encouraging investment in targeted neighborhoods.

 The City of Helena established a Railroad TIF Advisory Board in August 2017.
 The Board is comprised of 8 representatives of private businesses, property owners, and residents within the district, public associations and non-profits, the Helena School District, and Helena College.
 The Board is tasked with completing annual work plans, reports, evaluations, and budgets and making recommendations for allocation of TIF funding and any future amendments to the Railroad Urban Renewal District Plan.

 The city is currently seeking applications for urban renewal projects within the RURD.
 Applications will be received on a rolling basis until available funds are expended, and each will be reviewed by the Board in the order received.
+Applications are due by the first of the month for consideration at that month’s regularly scheduled meeting held on the third Thursday of the month.
 Applications may address any of the following project priority areas, and may receive an award of up to 50% of the project’s cost:

 - Infrastructural Needs

 - Development of a District Branding and Marketing Initiative that Reflects the Historic and Cultural/Economic Importance of the Area